ModelDriven/Alf-Reference-Implementation/README.md

 ## Installation

-The latest packged distribution of the implmentation is available in the [`dist`](https://github.com/ModelDriven/Alf-Reference-Implementation/tree/master/dist) directory.
+The latest packaged distribution of the implementation is available in the [`dist`](https://github.com/ModelDriven/Alf-Reference-Implementation/tree/master/dist) directory.